-4. When do we know if the budget has been approved?
+4. When do we know if the initial allocation of funds has been given to us?

-Student Government Association will notify student clubs once the budget committee has met and approved requested funds.
+The Student Government Association will notify student clubs once the budget committee has met and approved the requested funds.
 After the budget committee approves funds for your organization, funds will be deposited into your organization's account.